XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 - `URI` is an optional [URI](https://datatracker.ietf.org/doc/html/rfc3986) field to reference price data off-chain.
 It is limited to 256 bytes.
 - `AssetClass` describes a type of the assets, for instance "currency", "commodity", "index".
 It is a string of up to sixteen ASCII hex encoded characters (0x20-0x7E).
 - `LastUpdateTime` is the specific point in time when the data was last updated.
-The `LastUpdateTime` is represented in [Unix Time](https://en.wikipedia.org/wiki/Unix_time).
+The `LastUpdateTime` is represented as Ripple Epoch - the number of seconds since January 1, 2000 (00:00 UTC).
 - `PreviousTxnID` is the hash of the previous transaction to modify this entry (same as on other objects with this field).
 - `PreviousTxnLgrSeq` is the ledger index of the ledger when this object was most recently updated/created (same as other objects with this field).